JoshKaufman/blockapps-js/README.md

-# blockapps-js
+# blockapps-api

-blockapps-js is a library that exposes a number of functions for interacting with the Blockchain via the BlockApps API.
+blockapps-api is a library that exposes a number of functions for interacting with the Blockchain via the BlockApps API.
 Currently it has strong support for compiling Solidity code, creating the resulting contract, and querying its variables or calling its functions through